 A highly accelerated beam is more difficult to deflect than a slower one.
-For most tubes, D is approximately equal to .06 $V_a$ (volts/inch).
-Thus, a tube worked with an anode voltage of 1,000 will require .06 $\times$ 1,000 = 60 dc or peak-to-peak ac volts on the deflection plates to display a 1-inch deflection.
-Increasing $V_a$ to 2,000 volts will result in doubling the voltage required to obtain the same 1-inch deflection.
-The deflection plates, but as good high-gain wide-band amplifiers are somewhat tricky and cumbersome to realize, it is good practice to work the cathode-ray tube with the lowest anode voltage compatible with a fine and clearly visible trace.
+For most tubes, D is approximately equal to $.06 \, \text{V}a$ (volts/inch).
+Thus, a tube worked with an anode voltage of 1,000 will require $.06 \times 1,000 = 60$ dc or peak-to-peak ac volts on the deflection plates to display a 1-inch deflection.
+Increasing $\text{V}a$ to 2,000 volts will result in doubling the voltage required to obtain the same 1-inch deflection.
+The deflection voltage can be amplified before being applied to the deflection plates, but as good high-gain wideband amplifiers are somewhat tricky and cumbersome to realize, it is good practice to work the cathode-ray tube with the lowest anode voltage compatible with a fine and clearly visible trace.
 By the same token, there will be less risk of burn-in.

-$D = .06 V{u}$ is, however, only a rough approximation and depends upon the particular type of tube.
+$D=.06~V_a$ is, however, only a rough approximation and depends upon the particular type of tube.
 The set of deflecting plates near the gun is more sensitive than the pair closer to the screen side of the tube, the length of the deflected beam being greater.
 For short tubes, the difference of sensitivity of the two sets of plates may be as much as 2 to 1.